-ESA Version 1 – February XX, 2001.
+Brasil Version 1 – February XX, 2001.

 ELECTRONIC TRADING AGREEMENT

-WHEREAS, Enron North America Corp. and/or its affiliates (referred to herein collectively and individually as "Enron") from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the "Website") for the trading of products and instruments based on energy products or other commodities (including derivatives products) (collectively, "Transactions"); and
+WHEREAS, EnronOnline, LLC and/or its affiliates (referred to herein collectively and individually as "Enron") from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the "Website") for the trading of products and instruments based on energy products or other commodities (including derivatives products) (collectively, "Transactions"); and

 WHEREAS, you ("Counterparty") and Enron have entered into a Password Application ("Password Application"), pursuant to which Enron has agreed to provide Counterparty with access to the Website and Counterparty has agreed to access and utilize the Website solely in accordance with the terms and conditions of the Password Application and this Agreement.